TomBugnon/deNEST/README.md

     - Modifying the state of some synapses of a certain connection (TODO)
     - Setting the state of generators within ``InputLayer`` layers from arrays
     - Deactivate the recorders for that session.
-  - Individual sessions are represented by the ``Session`` object in NETS.
+  - Individual sessions are represented by the ``Session`` object in deNEST.
     (see "Simulation parameters" section below)

 - A **simulation** is a full experiment.
-It is represented by the `Simulation()` object in NETS, which contains a `Network` object and a list of `Session` objects.
+It is represented by the `Simulation()` object in deNEST, which contains a `Network` object and a list of `Session` objects.
   - The list of sessions run during a simulation is specified by the ``sessions`` parameter of the ``simulation`` parameter subtree (eg: